gvwilson/thirdbit/src/fiction/iffy/index.md

-As they drew closer to the governor's mansion, the three-story cinderblock buildings thrown up to house refugees from the Melt and then the war gave way to newer, lighter construction.
+As they drew closer to the governor's mansion, the three-story cinderblock buildings thrown up to house refugees from the Melt and the war gave way to newer, lighter construction.
 Tinted glass reflected blue sky and spindly anti-drone laser towers.
 Iffy pressed her face against the window